Personal injury: Time limitation

 Many jurisdictions have statutes of limitations that determine how much time an individual has to file a claim.
 If a lawsuit is not filed in a timely manner the statute of limitations provides a defense that can allow the defendant to have the case dismissed with no compensation to the plaintiff.

-In England and Wales, under the limitation rules, where an individual is bringing a claim for compensation, court proceedings must be commenced within 3 years of the date of the accident, failing which the claimant will lose the right to bring his or her claim.
+In England and Wales, under the limitation rules, where an individual is bringing a claim for compensation, court proceedings must be commenced within 3 years of the date of the accident, failing which the claimant will lose the right to bring their claim.
 However, injured parties who were under the age of 18 at the time of their accidents have until the day prior to their 21st birthdays to commence proceedings.
 A court has the discretion to extend or waive the limitation period if it is considered equitable to do so.
 Another exception is if the accident caused an injury, as an example industrial deafness, then the three-year period will start from when injured party knew or ought to have known that he or she had a claim.

 In the United States, each state has different statutes of limitation, and within a state different types of injuries may have different statutes of limitation.
 Rape claims, for example, often have a much longer statute of limitation than other injuries.
 In some states such as Colorado, the statute of limitations starts to run once the injury is discovered.
 For example, for an individual who begins experiencing severe back problems six months after a car accident, the statute would start when the back problems began.

 In India, in case of motor vehicle accidents there is no time limitation for bringing a claim for compensation.

 Damages

 Damages are categorized as either special or general.
 In torts, special damages are measurable costs which can be itemized such as medical expenses, lost earnings, and property damages whereas general damages include less measurable costs such as pain and suffering, loss of consortium, the effects of defamation, and emotional distress.
 Personal injury torts may result in claims for both special and general damages.

 Aside from compensation for injuries, the injured person may get compensated for the lifetime effect of the injuries.
 An example, a keen cricketer suffers a wrist injury which prevents him from playing cricket during the cricket season.
 This is called loss of enjoyment of life and is compensable.
 Additionally, lost earning capacity (Future ability to learn) and future reasonably necessary medical expenses are recoverable.

-In some cases, the injured might run his or her own businesses.
+In some cases, the injured might run their own businesses.
 The quantum assessment of the loss of profits (dividing into pre-trial and post-trial) requires forensic accounting expertise because the forensic accountant would consider various scenarios and adopt the best estimate based on the available objective data.